Title

 Commonwealth Act No. 725 outlines the procedures, requirements, and guidelines for the next election in the Philippines, including filing certificates of candidacy, voter registration, composition of election boards, preparation of ballots, canvassing of votes, qualifications and terms of office for elected officials, appropriation of funds, and its applicability to the election scheduled for April 23, 1946.

-Such a person is considered to have resigned from their office from the moment of filing the certificate of candidacy.
+Such person is considered to have resigned from that office from the moment of filing the certificate of candidacy.

-There are three inspectors and one poll clerk, each with substitutes.
-One inspector and his substitute and the poll clerk and substitute are appointed upon the recommendation of the party with the largest votes in the last national elections.
-Another inspector and substitute are recommended by the party with the next largest votes having at least 10%, and the third inspector and substitute are chosen by the Commission on Elections.
+One inspector and substitute (and the poll clerk and substitute—who must be public school teachers) are recommended by the party with the largest votes in the last national elections; one inspector and substitute are recommended by the party with the next largest votes if it got at least 10% of votes cast; the third inspector/substitute is chosen by the COMELEC and presides.
+If the majority party is divided into two factions, each faction gets one inspector/substitute; COMELEC names an additional inspector/substitute who presides over the board.

 Analyze Cases Smarter, Faster